uncbiag/Awesome-Foundation-Models/README.md

 A curated list of foundation models for vision and language tasks.
 Papers without code are not included.

+## What is a foundation model?
+In recent years, a new successful paradigm for building AI systems has emerged: Train one model on a huge amount of data and adapt it to many applications.
+We call such a model a foundation model.
+Learn more from [https://crfm.stanford.edu/](https://crfm.stanford.edu/).

 ## Papers

 ### Survey